jconorgrogan/Rotational-Numbers/README.md

 In this system, each number has a rotational identity, defined as the set of all positions its nodes can take on a circle during a full rotation.
 Primes have a unique characteristic in this context: their nodes, when rotated, do not align with their original positions until a complete rotation is done.
 Composite numbers show alignment before a complete rotation.

+**Waves and natural numbers**
+The wave's properties - its frequency, phase, and amplitude - can all be encoded in this single number in the Rotational Number System.

+The frequency of the wave, which dictates how many times the wave completes a cycle in a given period, could correspond to the number of nodes in the rotation.
+Higher frequency waves would translate to numbers with more nodes.

+The phase of the wave, which indicates the starting point of the wave cycle, could be represented as the rotational position of the number.
+A phase shift would correspond to a rotation of the number in the system.

+The amplitude of the wave, which determines the height or intensity of the wave, could be represented by a scaling of the rotation circle.
+Larger amplitudes would correspond to larger scales.

+This approach could potentially offer a new way to visualize and understand wave properties.
+Moreover, the operations on waves - such as addition, scaling, and shifting - can be intuitively understood as transformations on the corresponding numbers in the Rotational Number System.

 Euler's identity,
 <img width="86" alt="image" src="https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/b363a09e-bf9d-4105-be0f-85360899e3be">
 , is often hailed as one of the most beautiful equations in mathematics, linking five fundamental constants: